mfox0914/data-science-S2025/challenges/c09-income-assignment.md

     confidently determine ones income is definitely higher than another.
 - Can you confidently distinguish between household incomes in Suffolk county?
 Why or why not?
-  - Suffolk county has the smallest confidence intervals, making it easier to distinguish between different household incomes.
-However, the confidence intervals are not negligible, so you cannot confidently give a single number for median household income.
+  - Suffolk County has the smallest confidence intervals, which helps reduce uncertainty.
+However, because the differences between household incomes are also small, the estimates are not clearly distinguishable.
+Therefore, you cannot confidently give a single number for the median household income.
 - Which counties have the widest confidence intervals?
   - Nantucket, Dukes, and Hampshire have the widest intervals.